jasonpan12/react-course-2-expensify-app/readme.md

 - Public/private routes
 - backend auth and data security handled by Firebase
 - frontend auth and data security handled by React State (will be blocked by firebase)
+- Where to start reading this code
+- Styling with SASS/SCSS/bem
+- mobile-friendly styling